TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-alertreport-issuediagnostics.md

 **Unable to see Diagnostics Settings:**

-If you are unable to see the Diagnostic Settings ensure you have not used any special characters in the values such as ResourceGroup name, vault name, diagnostic setting name.
+If you are unable to see the Diagnostic Settings, ensure you have not used any special characters in the values such as ResourceGroup name, vault name, diagnostic setting name.